-At that time I had only one son, but I managed to workout 75 minutes/day, for 3 times per week.
+At that time I had only one son, but I managed to workout 75 minutes/day, 3 times per week.
 I did the minimum training required by him but still in the High-Volume Calisthenics style.
-I did hundreds of pushups, pull-ups and squats per each training session.
+I did hundreds of pushups, pull-ups, and squats per each training session.

 After my second son was born, it all changed.
 In that period we moved from one house to another and all that took a lot of my time.
 I stopped working out.